yosbelms/cor/README.md

 **The language of the Web**

-Cor is a compact language that compiles to javascript.
-It is designed to build and maintain large client-side applications.
+Cor is an opensource language that compiles to javascript.
+It is designed to make easy to write, build, and maintain client-side applications.

 ## Installation